Building Mentoring Skills for an Academic Career

 - Learn how to address some of the trickiest situations you might encounter when mentoring undergraduate researchers or graduate students, from modeling appropriate research ethics to sharing co-advised students.
 We will also discuss how you might solicit feedback and turn around projects that aren’t going as planned (from the mentor’s perspective).

-April 9, 2019 – Supporting Mentees’ Professional Development: Helping them Present and Publish, and Writing Fair Letters of Recommendation
+Helping Students Present and Publish, and Writing Fair Letters of Recommendation